-Chilled chervil and buttermilk soup with crispy rye croutons
+Chilled chervil and buttermilk soup recipe

 - 60g chervil, roughly chopped (set aside a few sprigs to garnish)